Spiral order from orientationally correlated random bonds in classical XY models: Mapping to an effective Ising Hamiltonian

-for any $\tilde{\vv{r}}=(\tilde{x},\tilde{y},\tilde{z})\in\mathcal{L}$.
-This shows that, provided the density of impurity bonds is sufficiently low, the effective impurity degrees of freedom interact by a two-body interaction like that of Ising dipoles ($\sigma^{\,}_{\tilde{\vv{r}}}$ oriented along the direction $\vv{z}$), albeit with the opposite sign as compared to the usual dipolar interaction.
-In this limit, the two-body interaction is ferromagnetic when
+The interaction $\Gamma^{(0)}_{\tilde{\vv{r}}}$ between a pair of Ising variables a distance $\tilde{\vv{r}}$ apart that enters on the right-hand side of Eq.~(\ref{eq: many impurity saddle point estimate H cal L}) was derived in Eq.~(\ref{dipolarint}).
+Its asymptotic behavior is that of Ising dipoles ($\sigma^{\,}_{\tilde{\vv{r}}}$ oriented along the direction $\vv{z}$), albeit with the opposite sign as compared to the usual dipolar interaction.
+In the dilute impurity limit, the sign of the two-body interaction $\Gamma^{(0)}_{\vv{r}}$ depends on the relative position $\tilde{\vv{r}}$ (see Fig.~\ref{Fig: cone}).
+It is ferromagnetic when